satish-kumar07/AI-Powered-Directory-Management-System/AI_Folder-main/ai-directory-management/README.md

 3. **File Organization**:
    - The system organizes files into folders based on their predicted categories.
    - This is done using the `organize_files` function in the `file_operations.py` module, which moves files to the appropriate target directories based on their categories.

+4. **Deorganization**:
+   - The system can reverse the organization process by moving files from subdirectories back to the main directory.
+   - This is done using the `deorganize_files` function in the `file_operations.py` module.

 ## Import Libraries
 The following libraries are used in this project: